andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+08/28/18 | `cw05` | Exception handling using `try...except`.
+Demo code includes: a sample of `try...except`, exception handling for the adult / drinking age program, and an introduction to string formatting using `.format()`.
+A pdf copy of the *Exception Handling* slides is also included.
 08/27/18 | `cw04` | *Liang* sections 2.8, 2.9, 4.1 through 4.6, 4.11.
 More Boolean operations and a discussion of nested conditionals (`if...elif...else`).
 Demo code includes: complex Boolean examples, nested conditionals using ages (adult / drinking age), and a simple ATM demo showing why the Python `eval()` function is risky, from a security standpoint.
 08/24/18 | `cw03` | *Liang* sections 2.8, 2.9, 4.1 through 4.6, 4.11.
 Modulo operator (`%`), integer division (`//`), logical operators (`and`, `or`, `not`) and conditionals (`if...else`).
 Demo code and Magic Board notes are included.
 08/22/18 | `cw02` | *Liang* sections 2.1 through 2.5.
 This directory includes the demo code for the area of a circle as well as a pdf version of my notes from the "Magic Board."